ModouLaminJagne/my-portfolio/README.md

 # Technologies section

     Contains information about technologies I've used in my career so far.
+They include Bootsstarp, REACT.js, Django, Figma.

 # Timeline section